September 22, 2026 to September 24, 2026 McMaster University Student Centre (MUSC) Atrium

 Everyone’s career and education journeys are different — come explore your options with help from program reps

-Explore your further education options by attending the Graduate and Professional Schools fair, where you can explore programs and get all the information you need to apply.
-Connect face-to-face with school reps, pick up brochures, expand your network and more.
+Explore your further education options by attending the Graduate and Professional Schools fair, where you can explore programs and find helpful information to guide your application process.
+Connect face-to-face with school reps, pick up brochures and expand your network while gaining insights to support what’s next.

-Even if you haven’t made the final decision to continue your education after your undergrad, we still recommend attending the fair to explore your options and find out what’s available to you.
-Remember, your education and career paths are what you make of them.
+Even if you haven’t made the final decision to continue your education after your undergrad, we still recommend attending the fair to explore your options and find out what opportunities may be available to you.
+This is a chance to gather information, ask questions and discover the paths you can pursue.

 Three days full of opportunities to explore your options